kasenetz/hbcd-docs/docs/datacuration/phenotypes.md

 <div class="collapsible-content">
 <br>
 <li>
-<p><b>Gestational age</b> (<code>gestational_age</code>, reported in days): in the prenatal period, gestational age (GA) is the time between conception (or the first day of the mother's last menstrual period) and date of administration of the instrument.
-After birth, GA is time between conception and birth and doesn’t change.</p>
+<p><b>Gestational age</b> (<code>gestational_age</code>, reported in days): During the prenatal period, gestational age (GA) refers to the time elapsed between conception (or the first day of the mother's last menstrual period) and the date of administration of the instrument.
+After birth, GA represents the time between conception and birth and remains constant.</p>
 <p><b>Candidate age</b> (<code>candidate_age</code>, reported in years to 3 decimal point precision): time between birth (based on a birthdate measure that is jittered up to 7 days) and date of administration of instrument.
 Note that V01 candidate age values will be 'n/a' as these data are collected in the prenatal period.</p>
 </li>
 </div>